microsoft/BotFramework-BlogSamples/CSharp/AzureSql-StateClient/README.md

 3) Create an Sql Server database and add the connection string to Microsoft.Bot.Sample.AzureSql\Web.config, overwriting the current [BotDataContextConnectionString].

+4) Execute 'update-database' from the Nuget Package Manager Console.
+This will create the SqlBotDataEntities table.

-4) Publish the Bot as an Azure App Service, and add the public endpoint (yourhosturl/api/messages) to the Bot Framework portal settings page.
+5) Publish the Bot as an Azure App Service, and add the public endpoint (https://[YourHostUrl]/api/messages) to the Bot Framework portal settings page.
 Make sure to use https instead of http in the url.